mrothNET/cbor-core/DESIGN-NOTES.md

 resulting byte encoding.
 For integers that means positive integers are sorted before negative integers.

-## OOM mitigation in the decoder

-The decoder caps pre-allocation to 100 MB when reading byte/text strings, even if the declared length is larger.
-This prevents a malicious or corrupt length field from triggering an out-of-memory condition before any data is actually read.

-To be clear: this does not mean that decoding is limited to 100 MB strings, just that re-allocation occurs in these cases.
+## Decoder hardening

+The decoder rejects malicious input early through limits:

+Nesting depth for arrays, maps, and tags is capped at 200 levels, low enough to leave stack room for the calling application.

+Declared lengths for collections and strings are capped at 1 billion and rejected before any element data is read.

+Pre-allocated capacity is capped at 100 MB per decode call, so a crafted length field cannot trigger a large allocation up front.
+This does not limit the size of decoded data, it only means that re-allocation occurs for strings or collections beyond 100 MB.

 ## Value is a public enum